 Thorvaldsen & the Royal Court

-The exhibition is organized by the museum curator Margrethe Floryan.
+The exhibition is arranged by curator Margrethe Floryan.

 The Golden Tableau – Christian VIII and Thorvaldsen at Amalienborg

 If you have more of an appetite for Thorvaldsen and the Royal Family, the Amalienborg Museum is showing the exhibition “The Golden Tableau – Thorvaldsen’s royal commision at Amalienborg Palace” from 16 April until 30 August on the Bel-Etage.
 The Golden Tableau is a spectacular table decoration from the 1820s for the Royal Gala Banquets at Amalienborg.
 The table decoration was commissioned by Crown Prince Christian Frederik and consists of gilded miniature versions of ten of Thorvaldsens most famous sculptures.
 Find out more here.